-It is important to note that not all superannuation funds’ rules allow standard TAP payments to be varied – this should be confirmed with a member’s superannuation fund.

 Deeming rates – reduction in rates

 On 12 March 2020, the Government announced a 0.5 percentage point reduction in both the upper and lower social security deeming rates.
 The Government will now reduce these rates by another 0.25 percentage points.